 Visiting Point Reyes

-If you've seen a few pictures of Point Reyes National Seashore or taken a quick drive through it, you might think it's nothing more than a pretty park with a scenic lighthouse.
+If you've seen a few pictures of Point Reyes National Seashore or taken a quick drive through it, you might think it's nothing more than a beautiful park with a picturesque lighthouse.
 But that's only a small part of what you can find in the 100-square-mile national seashore and surrounding 33,300 acres of coastal wilderness.

 Things to Do at Point Reyes

-The following pages list some of things you can do.
-Stop in at any of the three visitor centers: Bear Valley (near Hwy 1), Lighthouse or Drakes Beach for more information, maps, and current conditions.
+Stop in at any of the three visitor centers: Bear Valley (near CA Highway 1), Lighthouse or Drakes Beach for more information, maps, and current conditions.

 The first place to go at Point Reyes in the Bear Valley Visitor Center, where you can get up-to-the-minute information and tips from the park rangers.